-While your air conditioner was designed to withstand all of the crazy weather in Katy, occasionally severe weather can result in an AC repair.
+While your air conditioner was designed to withstand all of the crazy weather in Longview, occasionally severe weather can result in an AC repair.
 For example, bad weather oftentimes goes hand-in-hand with power surges.
 Because your AC is electronic, and power surges and electronics are not compatible, you’ll want to try to protect your AC.
 It’s best to turn your system off using your thermostat and turn off the circuit breaker to offer maximum protection during a storm.

 Many people are concerned about too much water getting on their air conditioner and choose to cover it with a tarp or cover.
 This is unnecessary, and could essentially damage your AC if you forget to remove the covering before running it again.
 Your AC was made to handle rain and snow, so hold onto your money and prevent a potential AC repair by not covering your unit.
 However, if you find your unit is in standing water after a storm, you’ll want to call Goode Bros AC & Heating before you turn it back on.

 Another threat to your AC in severe weather is falling (or flying) objects.
 This is a little harder to prevent, but keeping loose outdoor items secured can help lower your risk.
 Once the storm passes, make sure to pick up any debris that may have collected around your unit.
 If debris did hit and damage your unit, Goode Bros AC & Heating can examine it and perform an AC repair if it’s needed.